 Other reasons she might have charged us more were that I was holding my camera instead of having it in my bag, we were one of the first people to come there that day, or maybe she was just in a terrible mood.

 We tried not to dwell on it too much.
-The truth is that the views were worth it, even if a mean lady was rewarded for doing literally nothing except for being the gatekeeper to the coolest backyard ever.
+The truth is that the views were worth it, even if a mean lady was rewarded for doing literally nothing except being the gatekeeper to the coolest backyard ever.

-Climbing up the gate
+Climbing Up the Gate

 She did show us up to the gate though and pointed to where we should put our feet.
 Anything extra in our hands we could reach through the gate and set it on the steps before climbing up.
 She even pushed me up!